-Originating from Japan in the late 1800s, Reiki, comes from two Japanese words – Rei, which means “Universal”, and Ki which means “Life Energy”.
-Reiki healers believe that when a person experiences physical injury or emotional pain, energy can stagnate in the body and block the flow of energy, and may result in illness.
+Originating from Japan in the late 1800s, Reiki comes from two Japanese words – Rei, which means “Universal”, and Ki which means “Life Energy”.
+Reiki healers believe that when a person experiences physical injury or emotional pain, energy can stagnate in the body and block the flow of energy, which may result in illness.

 Those who aspire to be a Master Reiki Healer need to complete three levels of Reiki Healing Courses.
 Reiki courses include theory, attunement, and healing techniques.
 Depending on the level, students will be able to learn the different Reiki symbols and what purpose they serve.
 Below are the three levels of Reiki attunement:

 In a Reiki Level 1 course, students will learn about the basic concepts of Reiki healing.
 They will be trained on how to perform Self-Reiki and how to give Reiki to others.
 On this level, energy healing is primarily on a physical and personal level.